MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

 ### Support languages

 Currently, autofill columns are available for English language files.
-Other languages will be added future releases.
+Other languages will be added in future releases.

 ### Supported file types